Replit vs GitHub Copilot: The complete comparison guide

 Replit runs fully in your browser and is accessible instantly with no installations or setup.

-This approach enables rapid prototyping and zero‑setup collaboration across teams, making it ideal for startups and educators.
+This approach enables rapid prototyping and zero‑setup collaboration across teams, which makes it ideal for startups and educators.

 GitHub Copilot